DARIAEngineering/dcaf_case_management/docs/ADOPTING_DARIA.md

 ## Costs

 DARIA costs start at $84 a year ($7 a month for 12 months), paid to DCAF once a year.
 This covers your share of server fees, and gets your fund its own URL and database.
+Funds which see a heavy amount of patient traffic (2,000+ new patients per year) may need to invest in a database upgrade at an additional $216 a year after the first year.

+## Support and Maintenance

 The DARIA engineering team will automatically update your instance with patches and new features.
-Funds which see a heavy amount of patient traffic (2,000+ new patients per year) may need to invest in a database upgrade at an additional $216 a year after the first year.
+App monitoring is in place to alert the engineering team of any major outages.